Benefits of dark chocolate for your skin and body

 Always read the full ingredients to make sure you are consuming cacao with little to no extra sugars, fats, and ingredients that alter its health content.

 Do not forget that Fair Trade Matters.
-Buying fair trade goes at least one step closer to making sure the manufactures are being kept in check and the farmers are treated more fairly.
+Buying fair trade goes at least one step closer to making sure the manufacturers are being kept in check and the farmers are treated more fairly.

 P.S You’re welcome!
 Now you have 9 official excuses for eating chocolate!